Varroa mite – current situation

 As anticipated during the Varroa transition to management phase, new detections of Varroa have and will continue to occur across Victoria.
 All beekeepers should continue to monitor their hives regularly and report both positive and negative inspection results via BeeMAX.
 This will ensure the accuracy of the Victorian Varroa Surveillance Map, making it as useful as possible.
 This map is populated by data from BeeMAX users and can be found under the Public Reports tab in BeeMAX.

 Agriculture Victoria strongly encourages and applauds the transparency and reporting of positive Varroa detections.
-This is for the benefit of industry and Government in supporting this transition phase.
+This is for the benefit of industry to assess risk before movement of hives.

-As we are now in the transition to management phase of the Varroa response, there are no movement restrictions in place for positive hives (located in Victoria) moving within Victoria.
-The focus remains to slow the spread of Varroa and therefore Agriculture Victoria’s Varroa Development Officers are working in field with beekeepers to ensure any positive loads within the state are well managed below threshold, to minimise the biosecurity risk.
+There are no movement restrictions in place for positive hives (located in Victoria) moving within Victoria.
+Agriculture Victoria’s bee biosecurity officers are assisting beekeepers to ensure any positive loads within the state are well managed below threshold, to minimise the biosecurity risk.

-In line with the National Varroa Mite Response Plan, Agriculture Victoria is working closely with beekeepers to minimise the impacts on beehives in the apiary.
+In line with the national response, Agriculture Victoria is working closely with beekeepers to minimise the impacts on beehives in the apiary.

 Varroa management training workshops were held at 26 locations across Victoria for both commercial and recreational beekeepers.
 Topics covered included monitoring and threshold surveillance actions, integrated pest management techniques, record-keeping and chemical treatments, including organic options.
 Find out more about the National Varroa Mite Management Program.